What are Fibroids?

 Subserosal Fibroids

-Fibroids of this type is the most frequent.
+Fibroids of this type are the most frequent.
 They can push through the uterus and into the pelvis.
 Subserosal fibroids can become large and have a stalk that attaches to the uterus at times (pedunculated fibroid).

 Intramural Fibroids